BRUNSWICK, Ga. — It’s been more than a year since the killing of Ahmaud Arbery in a Brunswick, Ga., neighborhood on Feb. 23, 2020.

 A grand jury indicted father and son Greg and Travis McMichael and William “Roddie” Bryan on nine charges including malice murder.
 The indictment formally charges all three men with malice murder, four counts of felony murder, two counts of aggravated assault, false imprisonment and criminal attempt to commit false imprisonment.

-Here is a timeline of events from the past year and what we know so far about the case and upcoming trial.
+Here is a timeline of events from the past year and what we know so far about the case and trial.

 Feb.
 23, 2020: Ahmaud Arbery is shot and killed while jogging in a Brunswick neighborhood.

 Feb.
 27, 2020: Brunswick District Attorney Jackie L. Johnson recuses herself from the case, citing a conflict of interest because one of the defendants, Greg McMichael, is a former investigator for her office.

 Early April: Waycross District Attorney George Barnhill takes over the case and finds there is insufficient evidence to charge anyone for killing Arbery.

 After pressure from Arbery’s family, Barnhill recuses himself citing a conflict of interest because his son is an attorney in the Brunswick DA’s office.

 April 1, 2020: The Brunswick News receives a copy of the police reports from the Glynn County Police Department.

 April 13, 2020: A third prosecutor, District Attorney Tom Durden of the Atlantic Judicial Circuit, becomes head of the investigation.